EGROENE/EGROENE/README.md

 #### I write articles on [Medium](https://medium.com/@ethangroene) & [Tealfeed](https://tealfeed.com/ethan_172708)

-#### I've worked as a pallet worker/forklift driver, English teacher (in Mexico for 9 months), English/German tutor, & accountant.
+#### I've also worked as a pallet worker/forklift driver, English teacher (in Mexico for 9 months), English/German tutor, & accountant.
 If I hadn't chosen to get into programming, I may have chosen to go pro in table tennis.
 I'm only half-joking. :ping_pong: